 The Health Board is keen to do all it can to support the regeneration and growth of local communities and economy.
 This can be evidenced by the Board approved planning objectives.
 This will require a shift in focus and approach across a number of areas.
-The Health Board has been exploring a community wealth building model with its focus on enabling wealth to stay within a local community and be recirculated as much as possible building a firm foundation for regeneration.
+We have been exploring a community wealth building model with its focus on enabling wealth to stay within a local community and be recirculated as much as possible building a firm foundation for regeneration.

-Anchor institutions such as the Health Board can exert sizable influence by using their commissioning and procurement processes, their workforce and employment capacity, and their assets such as facilities and land, to affect the economic, social, and environmental wellbeing of the localities they operate within.
+Anchor institutions such as ours can exert sizable influence by using their commissioning and procurement processes, their workforce and employment capacity, and their assets such as facilities and land, to affect the economic, social, and environmental wellbeing of the localities they operate within.

-The Health Board has been working with CLES (The Centre for Local Economic Strategies) and PSB partners to develop a community wealth building approach focussing on the foundation economy and food procurement.
+We have been working with the Centre for Local Economic Strategies (CLES) and PSB partners to develop a community wealth building approach focussing on the foundation economy and food procurement.